 Stephen Savage is a Spring Hill College professor of photography who also teaches adults at the Eastern Shore Art Center.
 He believes education should be fun and informative.
 He is an award winning photographer and a Fellow in Photography at the Alabama State Council on the Arts.
 His work is in many collections and he offers workshops across the United States.

 He serves as the executive director of the Baldwin County Humane Society, and is FFF’s chief photographer.

 A veteran of the printing industry since 1986, David Washington is VP of Sales for Berney Office Solutions, serving the state of Alabama.
 His love of movies started as a child, seeing John Wayne in True Grit on the big screen.
 David has been involved with FFF since the beginning, coordinating and consulting on print media.

-Dick Bacon is on the Eastern Shore Recovery Foundation and The Refuge boards.
+Dick Bacon is on the Eastern Shore Recovery Foundation.
 He also serves as Gift Wizard for the FFF and Bartender Extraordinaire.
 Mr. Bacon prefers to be called “mann om byen.”

 Debby Dwyer lives in New Orleans where she keeps a close and experienced eye on the cultural scene.
 A trained thinker with a background in philosophy, she brings much needed talents to FFF as a film programmer and festival assistant.

 Pat Hawthorne has an impressive background in business, marketing and events planning.
 She brings all of these much needed skills, and more, with her to the Fairhope Film Festival.
 This year, as the City Liaison and Events Chairman, she and her fabulous team will be putting on all the festival parties and make them as magnificent as only the previous owner and President of Grant Event Rentals could.